garrett928/Pi-Drive/README.md

 3. Edit the environment variables in the pidrive-server of `sample-docker-compose.yml` to match the configuration you made in step 2.

-4. create a influxdb_token.txt file and paste your influxdb api token.
+4. Create an influxdb_token.txt file and paste your influxdb api token.
+(The file should be empty except for the api token.
+Watch for extra whitespace and new line characters!)

-5. stop and restart your docker containers!
+5. Stop and restart your docker containers!

 ### Debugging Commands

 - `curl -X POST 127.0.0.1:8080/cars -H 'Content-type:application/json' -d '{"make": "Honda", "model": "year", year: 2007}'`
+  - Send a request to the `/cars` endpoint to create a new car with the json data inline
 - `curl -X POST 127.0.0.1:8080/cars -H 'Content-type:application/json' -d  @./server/sample-api-telemetry.json`
+  - Send a request to the `/cars` endpoint to create a new car with the json data from a file

 ### Notes and TODO